Pastoral Care/Positive Behaviour Expectation

-The School has a Pastoral Care Policy, which incorporates a Bullying Policy.
+The School has a Pastoral Care Policy, which incorporates Good Standing and Behaviour Management Policy.

 School Psychologist and School Nurse

 The School Psychologist and School Nurse visit the school regularly.

 The School Dental Service provides free general and preventative dental care for all enrolled students up to Year 11.

 Students at this school attend the Swanbourne Dental Therapy Centre, located in the grounds of Swanbourne Primary School, Narla Road, Swanbourne 6010.

 Parents are responsible for transporting their children to the centre, which operates from 8.15am to 4.30pm Mon-Fri and during most school holidays.

 Your child will receive an appointment card at some stage throughout the school year.

 Swanbourne Dental Therapy Centre